sogekng/HELLO-BANK/README.md

 # FINAL_CHALLENGE_IBM
-A CRUD project and API for the final IBM challenge, made with Gama Academy, along with the selection process "If black then code"
+An API projet for the final IBM challenge, made with Gama Academy, along with the selection process "If black then code"